JanM321/esphome-lg-controller/README.md

 The controller hardware is identical because both use a very slow serial connection (104 bps) over a three-wire cable (Red = 12V, Yellow = Signal, Black = GND).
 In fact, some LG controllers support both protocols: my LG PREMTB001 controller first tries the 13-byte protocol and if it doesn't receive a response it will switch to the 6-byte protocol.
 My LG PREMTB100 (newer controller) only supports the 13-byte protocol as far as I can tell.

 Wired controllers must be connected to the CN-REMO socket on the indoor unit's PCB (green 3 pin JST-XH connector).
 Fortunately my wall units came with a short extension cable already plugged into that port so I only had to open up the bottom part of the unit to connect my controller.

-This controller is written to be the main/only wired controller connected to the AC.
-LG calls this the "master" controller.
-I haven't tested connecting a second controller in slave mode.

 Wired controllers using the new protocol only send and receive settings and current temperature.
 The HVAC unit itself decides when to start/stop active cooling/heating etc based on this.
 It's possible to use a Home Assistant template sensor as temperature sensor to influence this behavior (see below).